Most Americans in Favor of Death Star

 Tony James of Providence, Rhode Island offered a fatalistic take on the possibility.

 “Look, the American people, a lot of them, certainly not all of them or even most of them voted for Trump so whatever terrible thing he wants to make is going to happen, at least until the midterms.”

 “The American people have lost their country.
+If you want a unique and memorable customer oriented space for casino online gaming, visit https://dreamjackpot.com for more information.
 They have ceded control to a Billionaire Boys Club that doesn’t care about them yet they can not see it.
 They are gambling on a sport that the participants aren’t even playing.
 Did you watch any of the Betsy Devos nomination hearing?